Offering practical courses to dog training instructors

 Code of Conduct

-Persons when applying are deemed to have agreed to the following minimum code of practise, which may be amended from time to time by the Board of Governors.
+Persons when applying are deemed to have agreed to the following minimum code of practice, which may be amended from time to time by the Board of Governors.

 Reference to ‘MEMBER’ also includes Affiliates and Associates of the Institute.